fukayatsu/chrome-apps-bootstrap/README.md

 chrome-apps-bootstrap
 =====================

-A sample Chrome Apps with Bootstrap and jQuery
+A sample Chrome App using Bootstrap and jQuery

 screenshots
 ===========